-If you are facing a hefty electricity bill one of the best ways to lower your bill is to switch your electric provider with your home’s annual historical usage.
+If you are facing a hefty electricity bill, one of the best ways to lower your bill is to switch your electric provider with your home’s annual historical usage.
 While that might sound difficult, it is not.

-How to find out if you’re overpaying
+Find out if you’re overpaying

 You may be paying more than necessary because the plan you picked is not ideal for your home’s usage.

 Even if you are paying the Texas average rate, you may still be leaving money on the table.

 How can you find out?
 Do a quick rate check.

 Start by entering your zip code on this page, then select “All Plans” on the next screen when you are asked, “How would you like to shop?”

 This will take you directly to the plans listing marketplace.

 From there, enter your previous month’s usage.
 Your monthly usage is on your electricity bill in kilowatt-hours (kWh).

 Find your usage on your bill and enter the kWh usage from your bill in the “Your Home” tab on ComparePower (see screenshot for clarity)